Employer: Prof. Katherine McMahon

 Description and Responsibilities:

 In summer, after receiving training, you will be responsible for our Long-Term Ecological Research (LTER) “Microbial Observatory” project which involves weekly sampling of 5 bog lakes near UW Trout Lake Station in Boulder Junction, WI 54512 during which you will live in free student housing on station.
 You will also be responsible for curating the data you collect.
-Meanwhile to summer sampling, you will have a small agreed-upon personal research project to complete.
-This project will likely involve constructing microbial fuel cells using the power of bog bacteria many of which perform EET (Extracellular Electron Transfer)—the generation/consumption of electricity.
+Meanwhile to summer sampling, you will have a personal project to complete.
+Usually, it would be a research-based project, but the bog paths severely need to be rebuilt for future sampling efforts.
+Your project will be to plan, perform, and document the process of rebuilding 2 bog paths and improving the remaining 3.

 - Prior lab, field, or programming experience is not required.